saeed1449/ship-attitude-estimation/README.md

 2. get data from smartphone by creating UDP code
 3. set the primary value of Kalman
 4. open inf loop and estimate the next value
-5. fix the roll and pich by stabilizer
+5. fix the roll and pitch by stabilizer